argoproj/argo-workflows/docs/retries.md

 ## Retry policies

+The default retry policy is to retry only `OnFailure`, and will apply if you do not specify a policy.

-Use `retryPolicy` to choose which failures to retry:
+Use `retryPolicy` to choose which failure types to retry:

 - `Always`: Retry all failed steps
-- `OnFailure`: Retry steps whose main container is marked as failed in Kubernetes (this is the default)
+- `OnFailure`: Retry steps whose main container is marked as failed in Kubernetes (**default**)
 - `OnError`: Retry steps that encounter Argo controller errors, or whose init or wait containers fail
 - `OnTransientError`: Retry steps that encounter errors [defined as transient](https://github.com/argoproj/argo-workflows/blob/master/util/errors/errors.go), or errors matching the `TRANSIENT_ERROR_PATTERN` [environment variable](https://argoproj.github.io/argo-workflows/environment-variables/).
 Available in version 3.0 and later.

+The `retryPolicy` applies even if you also specify an `expression`.

 For example: